tjd1234/cmpt120fall2022/lectures/lecture10/lecture10notes.md

 See [euclid2.py](euclid2.py).

-You read this code starting with `main()`, which is short and simple.
-And maybe that's all you need to read.
-If you need more details about `get_int` or `gcd` works, you can read those next.
+The `main()` function is short and simple, and in some cases that may be all you need to read.
+If you need more details about `get_int` or `gcd`, you can read those next.